adiba-khan/LOINC/README.md

-# LOINC
+# Access LOINC API
-Access LOINC APIs to extract descriptions of LOINC codes
+Access LOINC API to extract descriptions of LOINC codes.
+Their API is in beta status.

 LOINC is a set of standard terminology for various medical contexts.
 It is prevalent when coding laboratory measurements.